5 reasons Belfast tastes amazing

 "An Ulster Fry is not just a special treat, but also a delightful demonstration of the finery of Northern Ireland’s artisan produce."THETASTE.IE

 Of course, the proof is in the eating: and you’re spoiled for choice on this one.
-Try a really great Ulster Fry at Maggie May’s, Café Conor, Harlem and 26 West.
+Try a really great Ulster Fry at Maggie May’s, Harlem and 26 West.
 Sorted.

 2. It’s got Titanic eating experiences

 Belfast’s most famous visitor attraction is the state of the art Titanic Belfast visitor experience and if you want to take things further after visiting, you can enjoy some unique Titanic dining experiences.
 First up, it’s the Titanic Menu at Rayanne House guesthouse where you can dine on a recreation of the last menu served to first-class Titanic passengers.
-At Titanic Belfast, why not relax with the Titanic Sunday Afternoon Tea by a replica of the Grand Staircase in the Titanic Suite, or dine on Titanic-inspired heritage dishes in The Pantry.
+At Titanic Belfast, you can dine on Titanic-inspired heritage dishes in The Pantry.
+If you head next door to the Titanic Hotel – once the drawing offices of Titanic's builders Harland & Wolff – afternoon tea is served in the Harland Bar.

 "Rayanne House serves up a “Titanic Menu”, a recreation of the dinner served in the first-class restaurant.
 And yes, it's super-fancy"Pól Ó'Conghaile, Irish Independent